rski/rski.github.io/_posts/2021-09-05-nix-debugging.md

 ```

 This is because `nix-env` only installs `out`. `meta.outputsToInstall` needs to explicitly contain the `debug` output.
-[The Nix manual](https://nixos.org/manual/nixpkgs/stable/#stdenv-separateDebugInfo) says that `separateDebugInfo` will automatically add `debug` to the derivation's outputs, which is right, but it will not be installed as is implied.
+[The Nix manual](https://nixos.org/manual/nixpkgs/stable/#stdenv-separateDebugInfo) says that `separateDebugInfo` will automatically add `debug` to the derivation's outputs, which is right.
+However, it might not be installed by default.

 For a NixOS system, on top of this, `environment.enableDebugInfo = true` needs to be set.
 The code for `environment.enableDebugInfo` is [here.](https://github.com/NixOS/nixpkgs/blob/7e9b0dff974c89e070da1ad85713ff3c20b0ca97/nixos/modules/config/debug-info.nix)